Reanalysis of the $\beta - \bar{\nu_e}$ Angular Correlation Measurement from the aSPECT Experiment with New Constraints

-In the meantime, new aspects have emerged in the quantitative evaluation of some of the systematic errors that require a reanalysis of the data.
-Specifically, this concerns a) backscattering and below threshold losses in the detector (section IV G in \cite {a11}) and b) effective retardation voltage $<U_\text{A}>$ of the electrostatic filter (section IV D in \cite {a11}).\\
+This value deviates by $\approx 3 \sigma$ from the most precise PERKEO III result \cite{a5}, determined via the $\beta$-asymmetry parameter $A$.
+One possible explanation for this discrepancy are hypothetical scalar or tensor couplings in addition to the $V-A$ interaction of the SM.
+In this case, the overall decay probability may be modified by the Fierz interference term $b$ according to Eq.~(1) which would also change the measured values of many of the correlation coefficients; see also Refs. \cite{f1,f2}.
+On the other hand, SM differences might be of experimental origin, which generally requires a critical reexamination of the systematics in the respective datasets.
+Consequently, the aSPECT data were reanalyzed as it could not be ruled out that previously overlooked systematics in i) backscattering and below threshold losses in the detector and ii) the retardation voltage $U_\text{AP}$ of the electrostatic filter could be the reason for the discrepancies in the $\lambda$ values.
+With these revised systematics included in the global data fit, a new SM analysis of the correlation parameter $a$ is performed as well as a combined $(a,b)$ analysis in order to put a direct constraint on the Fierz interference term from a single measurement.
+Tighter constraints on $b$ can be set by using the PERKEO~III data, where limits on $b$ have been derived via a combined $(b,A)$ fit to their data.